sirinibin/laravel-5.5-lumen-5.5-with-OAuth2/readme.md

 You can use this if you want to quick start developing your own custom RESTful API by skipping 95% of your scratch works.
 Hopefully this will save lot of your time as this API includes all the basic stuffs you need to get started.

-This API includes create,update,index,view & delete actions authenticated by OAuth2 for a sample data model "employees" with the verbs POST,PUT,GET,GET & DELETE respectively.

 This API also includes a developer dashboard with the API documentation which is developed in Laravel 5.5.
 This will be useful to manage your developers access to the API documentation.

 [DEMO](http://laravel-lumen-rest.dockerboxes.us)